fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 Wikipedia, which claims that *… great variations in life expectancy … (are) mostly caused by differences in public health, medical care, and diet*.
-With some hyperbole, our stand-ins for these causes are the three time-varying factors in our model: **HIV**, **infant mortality**, and **BMI**.
+With some hyperbole, our stand-ins for these causes are the three time-varying factors in our model: **HIV**, **infant/child mortality**, and **BMI**.
 However, we also observed a lot of additional heterogeneity in the data (see, e.g., our analysis of the predictive performance of our model) unexplained by these three predictors (some of it is captured by the **Economy** factor).
 Thus, if we were to investigate models of life expectancy further, we should explore including additional predictors in the model.

 This conclusion wraps up the The First Circle: Linear Regression.
 I strayed a bit from ordinary linear regression by including random